 A bakery crawling with locals which just might make the best bread and croissant in Barcelona.
 Wait for your order watching the bakers work their magic and even feel the heat off the oven!

 There are no seats but who cares?
 You can take your pain au chocolat and juice to go and be on the beach in 5 minutes.
 No Michelin starred restaurant pretentiousness here – just grab and go.

 Brunch & Cake

 Have the breakfast of champions served in flower pots or shovels!
 With the deliciousness of their Nutella French toast alone you’ll let a serving faux pas slide though, am I right?

 Here the style is a bit more North American with a sprinkle of French but the portions are great for the price and it’s impossible to leave unsatisfied.

 There are so many good restaurants in Barcelona that it’s impossible to fit them all in the guide – I’m more than happy to go off the board and help you find what you’re looking for if you drop me a line in the comments below.

-What were the best places to eat in Barcelona for you?
+Also, what were the best places to eat in Barcelona for you?
+Always curious to hear.